pmmc-map/PMMC-Back-End/README.md

 ```

 ### POST /api/animal_locations
-* Adds the information about an animal that has been rescued and placed
+* Adds information about an animal that has been rescued and placed
 * This is used if the exact latitude and longitude of the location is known
-* Input paramets: JSON body with required parameters: 'animal_name', 'lat', 'long', 'location_name', optional parameters: 'placement_year', 'animal_type', 'animal_notes', 'animal_images'
+* Input parameters: JSON body with required parameters: 'animal_name', 'lat', 'long', 'location_name', optional parameters: 'placement_year', 'animal_type', 'animal_notes', 'animal_images'
 * Response: Success along with JSON of added fields

 ```